TeamSafety/SecureMe/README.md

 # SecureShe
-A user-friendly app that can be availed by anyone who has it installed.
-The app offers women the quickest and easiest way to contact their nearest help.
+A mobile app that offers women the quickest and easiest way to contact their nearest help when in danger.

 # Team Members
 *  Kristina Langgard